 Frequently Asked Questions: The Assassination

-On April 14th, 1865, actor John Wilkes Booth entered the state box.
-The state box is the flag draped theatre box located in the balcony to your right as you face the stage.
-It was then that John Wilkes Booth shot President Abraham Lincoln in the back of the head with a .44 derringer pistol during a performance of the play Our American Cousin.
-Upon being shot, President Lincoln was immediately unconscious and subsequently examined by a Dr. Charles Leale.
-Dr. Leale determined that the head wound was mortal.
-He made the decision to have President Lincoln carried to the closest bed that was available in proximity to the theatre.
-Dr. Leale and several men carried the unconscious president to the Petersen Boarding House across the street from the theatre.
-A boarder at the house, Henry Safford, directed the group to the boarding house, and ushered them into a small room at the end of a first floor hallway.
-Lincoln was laid down onto a wood-framed spindle bed, diagonally as the bed was too short, and there died 9 hours later at 7:22 a.m. on April 15, 1865.
+On April 14th, 1865, famous actor and Confederate sympathizer John Wilkes Booth assassinated President Abraham Lincoln at Ford's Theatre.
+Lincoln sat in the state box, the flag draped theatre box located in the balcony to your right as you face the stage.
+Booth shot President Lincoln in the back of the head with a .44 Derringer pistol during a performance of the play Our American Cousin.
+The bullet knocked Lincoln immediately unconscious, and he never woke up.
+Dr. Charles Leale, who was watching the play that evening, rushed into the box to help the president.
+Dr. Leale determined that Lincoln's head wound was mortal.
+He made the decision to have the president carried to the closest available bed.
+Dr. Leale and several men carried the unconscious Lincoln to the Petersen Boarding House, across the street from the theatre.
+A boarder at the house, Henry Safford, directed the group to the boarding house and ushered them into a small room at the end of a first-floor hallway.
+Lincoln was laid down onto a wood-framed spindle bed, diagonally as the bed was too short.
+The 16th President of the United States died there, 9 hours later, at 7:22 am on April 15, 1865.

 How many people were in attendance on the night of Lincoln’s assassination?

-John T. Ford claimed his new theatre would hold 2500 spectators.
-The real capacity was probably closer to 1700.
-From eyewitnesses, we know that several attendees moved around the theatre for better seats, suggesting that it was not a completely full house.
-So, the number is likely to be around 1500, though we will never know very precisely.
-Through the years, many would later claim to have been present, and those claims can be difficult to substantiate because no list of attendees was taken or kept at the time.
+Owner John T. Ford claimed that his theatre could hold 2500 spectators.
+The real capacity was probably closer to 1900.
+The news that the president would be in attendance on April 14, 1865 boosted ticket sales towards the higher end for that night's performance.
+Eyewitnesses stated that some people moved around the theatre for better seats, indicating that it was not a completely full house.
+The number of audience members that night is likely around 1700, though we will never know for certain.
+Through the years, many people would later claim to have been present at Ford's that evening.
+Those claims can be difficult to prove, as no list of attendees was kept at the time.

 Who else besides President Lincoln was seated inside the state theatre box on the night of April 14th, 1865?
 Was anybody in the other boxes that night?

-President Lincoln was seated in the rocking chair situated to your far right as you face the state box.
-Seated alongside the president, on a black wooden cane-bottomed chair, was his wife Mary Lincoln.
-Two guests, friends of the Lincolns, Major Henry Rathbone and his fiancée Miss Clara Harris were also in the box.
-Rathbone was seated on the love sofa in the far back left area and his fiancée, Miss Clara Harris seated in the chair to the far left (looking up from the stage).
-In addition to being engaged to each other, Major Rathbone and Miss Harris were also step-brother and step-sister.
-Clara Harris was the daughter of a U.S. senator, Ira Harris from New York, who was a good friend of Lincoln’s.
+President Lincoln sat in the rocking chair situated to your far right as you face the state box.
+Seated alongside the president, on a black wooden cane-bottomed chair, was his wife, Mary Lincoln.
+Two guests and friends of the Lincolns, Major Henry Rathbone and his fiancée Miss Clara Harris, were also in the box.
+Rathbone sat on the love sofa in the far back left area and his fiancée, Miss Clara Harris, occupied the chair to the far left.
+Besides being engaged to each other, Major Rathbone and Miss Harris were also stepbrother and stepsister.
+Clara Harris was the daughter of a US senator, Ira Harris from New York, who was a good friend of Lincoln’s.
 Ira Harris had married Henry Rathbone’s widowed mother in 1845.

 None of the other boxes were occupied for that night’s performance.